Here is a brief summary of my family’s history in the Lowell area & how Harvest Tyme Pumpkin Patch began.

 I have been happily married to my wife, Melissa, since July of 2009.
 Melissa has been very supportive of the pumpkin patch ever since the start and has always lent a helping hand whenever it is needed.
 In May of 2014, Melissa and I were blessed with a happy and healthy baby boy.
 We were then blessed a second time in June of 2016 when we welcomed our second son into this world.
 We love watching our boys grow each and every day and look forward to the day when they can lend a “helping” hand on the farm.

-We are celebrating our 12th season this fall.
-I am excited to introduce our 4-acre family corn maze celebrating the 80th anniversary of the classic movie, Wizard of Oz.
-New attractions to the farm this year include our oversized swing which will be the perfect location for your family or groups photos as well as our grand carousel amusement ride.
-It is amazing to see how much the farm has developed over the past twelve years and I cannot imagine what it will look like in another twelve years.
+We are celebrating our 13th season this fall.
+It is amazing to see how much the farm has developed over the past thirteen years and I cannot imagine what it will look like in another thirteen years.
 It is very humbling to look back at where we started and see how far we have come.
 I am truly thankful and blessed to witness the success the pumpkin patch has achieved over the last twelve years which would not be possible without the continued support of my family, friends, employees, and you, my loyal guests.

 I am proud of my family’s rich farming history and look forward to carrying it on in the future.
 It is a true honor for me to be able to open up the family farm to all of our visitors each fall.
 I look forward to meeting all our future guests and helping their families begin a fall tradition at Harvest Tyme Pumpkin Patch.